jjackson-eco/Statistical_rethinking/README.md

 2. Chapters 9-12 - `Statistical_Rethinking_9_12.Rmd`
 3. Chapters 13 & 14 - `Statistical_Rethinking_13_14.Rmd`

-These markdown files are also accompanied by their resultant html files.
+These markdown files are also accompanied by their resultant html files - again to save on computation.

 To run the markdown files yourself, you will need to have all of the following packages installed: